What are T4, T3 and reverse T3?

-Most people with low thyroid function is treated with T4 only medications, some common brand names are Synthroid, Levoxyl, L Thyroxine, Levo T, Levothroid, Levothyroxine.
+Most people with low thyroid function are treated with T4 only medications, some common brand names are Synthroid, Levoxyl, L Thyroxine, Levo T, Levothroid, Levothyroxine.

 The effect of synthetic T4 medication was tested on healthy young male students, and in those individuals, T4 works perfectly as healthy young males have strong livers and thus have no problem converting T4 to T3.

 However, women and or sick or stressed people who have weaker liver function often have issues with the conversion of the inactive T4 to the active T3.